-Laure Sudreau was born and raised in Paris, where she earned her first law masters degree in 1993.
+Laure Sudreau was born and raised in Paris, where she earned her first law Master’s degree in 1993.
 She then moved to Los Angeles, working as a foreign law consultant for Dewey Ballantine.
-She then attended Pepperdine University School of Law, earned her second JD and qualified for the California Bar in 1997.
-Following that, Sudreau focused on entertainment law and production at Fox Kids and Disney ABC/Touchtone Television.
+She attended Pepperdine University School of Law, earned her second Juris Doctor, and qualified for the California Bar in 1997.
+Following that, Sudreau focused on entertainment law and production at Fox Kids and Disney ABC/Touchstone Television.
 In 2002, she relocated to Connecticut to work as a corporate counsel for Louis-Dreyfus, her family business, while raising her two small children.

 Along with focusing her energy on the arts, Sudreau is busy raising her two children and cheering on the Trojans!